 The Nikon Z5 features a 24.0MP Full frame (35.9 x 23.9 mm) CMOS sensor.

-After profound observation, I came across the Nikon Z5, and Nikon Z6 have identical sensor sizes; therefore, when used with the same focal length and aperture, they will offer the same depth of field control.
+After profound observation, I came across the Nikon Z5 and Nikon Z6, which have identical sensor sizes; therefore, when used with the same focal length and aperture, they will offer the same depth of field control.

 I used all lenses and captured my girlfriends’ photos to check the credibility of each lens with these Nikon beasts.

 It is the second significant area where I guess the Nikon Z6 outperforms the new Z5 in Comparison to burst shooting (on paper, at least).